hwalsuklee/tensorflow-mnist-MLP-batch_normalization-weight_initializers/README.md

 # Various initializers and batch normalization

-An implementation of various initializers for weight and bias and batch normalization in Tensorflow.
+An implementation of weight/bias initializers and batch normalization in Tensorflow.

 MNIST database is used to show performance-comparison

 ## Network architecture

-In order to examine the effect of initializers and batch normalization, a simple network architecture called multi-layer perceptrons (MLP) is employed.
+In order to examine the effect of initializers and batch normalization, a simple network architecture called multilayer perceptrons (MLP) is employed.

 MLP has following architecture.